iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 - If you're having a lengthy conversation on the ChatGPT web app and it relies on information from the start, consider copying and pasting the necessary parts into a new chat to avoid losing crucial context.

-- Tools like [TypingMind](https://www.typingmind.com/) allow users to selectively cut unimportant parts of the conversation, and even direct the chat from a selected point.
+- Tools like [TypingMind](https://www.typingmind.com/) allow users to selectively cut unimportant parts of the conversation and even direct the chat from a selected point.
 This ability to manually manage the conversation can provide a more controlled experience with ChatGPT.

-- ChatGPT, and other similar models like GPT-3 and GPT-4, are designed to be stateless for a variety of reasons such as scalability, efficiency, and data privacy.
+- ChatGPT and other similar models, like GPT-3 and GPT-4, are designed to be stateless for a variety of reasons, such as scalability, efficiency, and data privacy.

-- While stateless nature makes these models safe and manageable at scale, the lack of memory and contextual retention is a limitation when it comes to personalization and continuous learning.
+- While their stateless nature makes these models safe and manageable at scale, the lack of memory and contextual retention is a limitation when it comes to personalization and continuous learning.
 Layered implementations like [LangChain](https://www.langchain.com/), [LlamaIndex](https://www.llamaindex.ai/), and [Haystack](https://haystack.deepset.ai/) help in managing this constraint.

 - As more advanced versions like GPT-4 with 8,192 and 32,768 context lengths and GPT-4 Turbo with a 128k context length come up, it enables longer conversations.
 However, there will always be a completion limit, currently at about 3,000 words (4,096 tokens) for GPT-4 Turbo.
 This completion limit may come as a surprise given the much larger [128k context of the model.](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo)